Moving Your Store to BigCommerce

 Changing Domain Names

 Deciding to change your domain name is a major decision, and you should take the effect on your search engine ranking into heavy consideration before making any switch.
-However, you can take steps to help minimize the effect.
-See Changing From One Custom Domain to Another for more information.
+However, you can take steps to help minimize the potential effect.
+See Changing Domains for more information.

 Some of the more common reasons to change your domain name include: